alexdresko/HSPI/docs/source/docs.rst

  At any point in the following steps, you may need to restart your console for the newly installed tool to become available in your console session.
 #.
 Install git via `choco install git -y`
 #.
 Install python via `choco install python -y`
 #.
-Install VS Code via `choco install visualstudiocode -y`
+Install VS Code via `choco install visualstudiocode -y`.
+I prefer to write the documentation in VS Code simply because I like VS Code.
 #.
 Install Nodejs via `choco install nodejs -y`
 #.
 Install Sphinx via `pip install sphinx`
 #.
 Install Sphinx autobuild via `pip install sphinx sphinx-autobuild`